LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-console.rst

 weeks, you will help them build this application alongside mentors from the Tech Team.

 This first project will be a simple proof-of-concept prototype.
-It won’t be pretty or have lots of features, but it will give you a chance to work through some initial concepts and get feedback from LaunchCode staff.
+It won't be pretty or have lots of features, but it will give you a chance to work through some initial concepts and get feedback from LaunchCode staff.